Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Introduction

 Results indicated in (b) add to a thus-far sparse, but thriving literature that just recently began appearing on the topic of complexity analysis for nonconvex optimization problems.
-Disregarding classical results on the gradient method, see e.g. \cite{nesterov2013introductory}, this chapter was opened by Nesterov and Polyak's paper \cite{nesterov2006cubic}, with their analysis of a cubic regularization method for the unconstrained minimization of a nonconvex, smooth function.
-An excellent review of results in this field is contained in \cite{cartis2017optimality}, to which we refer the interested reader for a broader view on the subject.
-Here we only briefly discuss results on algorithms for nonconvex, inequality constrained problems aimed at locating {\em generalized} stationary points. {The worst-case, first-order iteration complexity of an optimization algorithm is the maximal number of iterations needed to drive a suitably defined stationarity measure below a threshold $\delta$, i.e. to find a $\delta-$approximate generalized stationary point (see Section \ref{Sec:complexity}).} There exist also iteration complexity results for algorithms using higher order derivatives, but in our method only first-order derivatives are necessary, and consequently we restrict our discussion to first-order complexity.
-Iteration complexity for nonconvex, constrained optimization problems has been the subject of \cite{birgin2016evaluation,cartis2011evaluation,cartis2017corrigendum, cartis2017optimality}.
+Disregarding classical results on the gradient method, see e.g. \cite{nesterov2013introductory}, this chapter was opened by the largely ignored Vavasis' paper \cite{vavasis1993black}, but gained momentum only with Nesterov and Polyak's work \cite{nesterov2006cubic} on a cubic regularization method for the unconstrained minimization of a nonconvex, smooth function.
+An excellent review of results in this field is contained in \cite{cartis2018optimality}, to which we refer the interested reader for a broader view on the subject.
+Here we only discuss results on algorithms for nonconvex, inequality constrained problems aimed at locating {\em generalized} stationary points using first-order information, similarly to what we do in the present paper.